Table of Contents

 Residential Mental Health Treatment

-Residential programs offer a more intensive approach to mental health support within a safe, structured setting in which individuals reside for a specified period of time.
+Inpatient mental health facilities and Residential programs offer a more intensive approach to mental health support within a safe, structured setting in which individuals reside for a specified period of time.
 The benefit of the residential setting is the ability to take a break from daily life and concentrate entirely on wellness without exposure to the usual triggers.

 Residential care provides an appropriate setting for those individuals who are experiencing deteriorating quality of life and impaired functioning due to a mental health disorder.
 Residential mental health programs offer a higher level of care than outpatient treatment, with clinical support available around the clock.
 Treatment plans are tailored specifically to the individual’s specific diagnostic features.
 Daily routines include a full schedule of meaningful therapeutic activities that assist the individual in better managing the mental health condition.
 Some residential programs also offer acute stabilization protocol for individuals in crisis.